libspatialindex/libspatialindex/docs/source/overview.rst

 implement their own paging, compaction and deletion policies transparently from the callers (be it an index or a user).

-The storeByteArray method gets a byte array and its length and an entity ID.
+The storeByteArray method gets a uint8_t array and its length and an entity ID.
 If the caller specifies NewPage as the input ID, the storage manager allocates a new ID, stores the entity and returns the ID associated with the entity.
 If, instead, the user specifies an already existing ID the storage manager overwrites the old data.
 An exception is thrown if the caller requests an invalid ID to be overwritten.

-The loadByteArray method gets an entity ID and returns the associated byte array along with its length.
+The loadByteArray method gets an entity ID and returns the associated uint8_t array along with its length.
 If an invalid ID is requested, an exception is thrown.

 The deleteByteArray method removes the requested entity from storage.